Openscapes/2022-noaa-afsc/github-clinic/lauren.md

 1. bananas
 1. tamales
 1. cakes
+2. chocolate

+## Chocolate cake is the best.

+I'll try a new list too.

+1. peanuts
+2. raisins
+3. almonds
+4. cashews
+5.

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: